mcginleyireland/irishbaking.github.io/_posts/2020-10-17-christmas-jam-star-cookies.md

     5. Then press the biscuit with a star hole on top of cookie you have put filling and jam on.

 ---
-These Christmas Cookie look great and taste great.
+These Christmas Cookies look great and taste great.
 A little bit of work for something that will honestly be gone in minutes!
 Put the kettle on these are going to be good.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_1.jpg)